lacework/extensible-reporting/README.md

-# Extensible Report Generator
+# Lacework CSA Report Generator

 ## Description

-A project to abstract the gathering, transformations, and rendering of datasets into reports.
+This project was developed to simplify generating reports leveraging the Lacework CLI and SDK to complete a Cloud Security Assessment 'CSA' to prospective customers.

 ## Installation / Requirements